CodeHunter2006/CodeHunter2006.github.io/_posts/2021-10-08-Kubernetes_Concepts.md

   In Kubernetes, controllers are control loops that watch the state of your cluster, then make or request changes where needed.
 Each controller tries to move the current cluster state closer to the desired state.

+  - When pod state is unexpected, the controller will do **Reconcile** to the desired state.

 - kube-controller-manager
   Control plane component that runs controller processes.
   Some types of these controllers are: